 active

-5. Include empty properties when a missing field is itself the answer.
+5. Keep empty properties visible when the absence of a setting is the answer.

 OnFailure=